avantifellows/plio-docs/README.md

 # Plio Docs

-This repository contains the documentation and guides for [Plio](https://plio.in)
+This repository contains the documentation and guides for [Plio](https://plio.in).
+The docs can be found [here](https://docs.plio.in).

 ## Contributing
 This webapp is built using [VuePress](https://v2.vuepress.vuejs.org/)